arshlakhina/Ck-gatsby-blog/README.md

 Note: You need to modify config for other CMS or MDX else set-up contentful CMS to use this project.

-- Create an account on contentful.com
+- Create an account on contentful.com.
-- Navigate to the content model; click on add content type.
+- Navigate to the content model and then click on add content type.
-- Name it anything, for ex: blog.
+- Name it anything ,for ex: blog.
-- Click on Add field, create fields one by one.
+- Click on Add field and create fields one by one.

 There are seven types of fields required.